lemmyz4n3771/EncryptedC2Channel/README.md

 # EncryptedC2Channel
-Create an encrypted C2 channel between a Windows target and a Linux host.
+Create an encrypted C2 channel to communicate with a Windows host.